Here are three important reasons as to why all home sellers should get a pre-sale building inspection prior to putting the property on the market:

 2. Previous termite damage is evident

-Solution: Remove and/or replace all damaged timbers within the property.
+Solution: Remove and/or replace all damaged timbers within your property.
 While termites may have been eradicated from the property, any timbers that have been damaged by termite infestation must be reported (which can often be a contract killer).

 3. Relevant paperwork is missing